Winter Blues

 howling winds bring a chill to the bone.

-Freezing temps take the fun out of play
+Freezing temps take the fun out of play;

-when blustery winds won't go away.
+when blustery winds won't blow away.

 fearing Winter will never let go.

-Blanketing earth in a white duvet
+Blanketing earth in a white duvet;

 color is absent from Nature's cache.

-And as geese flee a barren landscape,
+And while geese flee this barren landscape,

-life hunkers down; if they can't escape.
+life hunkers down if it can't escape.

 in dull hues of melancholy gray.

-And skyscrapers anchor clouds of mist
+And skyscrapers anchor clouds of mist;

-stifling the air so odors persist.
+stifling the air as flurries persist.

-Spiraling thoughts see sadness take hold,
+Spiraling thoughts let sadness take hold;

 driven by merciless months of cold.

-And winter blues recall winters past,
+And city folks recall winters past;

 dampening hopes this weather won't last.